 Making a Font From Color Vector Graphics»

-You can draw color vector images right in FontLab or draw them in another application, like Adobe Illustrator, and bring them to FontLab and generate a full color vector font from it.
+You can draw color vector images right in FontLab or draw them in another application, like Adobe Illustrator, and bring them to FontLab and generate a full color vector font from them.
 Here is how you can make a font from color vector graphics drawn in another application:

 First, draw your color vectors in a vector application such that they consist of only filled contours without strokes.
 To illustrate this article, we have used a stock typeface called GraphixMania.

 Each letter in this typeface consists of small color triangles, and the triangles have been grouped into glyphs:

 Note that triangles have fill, and do not have strokes.

 If you are in Adobe Illustrator, go to Preferences > File Handling & Clipboard and make sure the Clipboard options are set to Include SVG Code:

 Select all your drawings in AI and choose Edit > Copy to have images on the Clipboard.

 Now you need to separate the pasted image so that each “letter” becomes a discreet element.
 The easiest way to do this is to use FontLab OCR module – select Optically Separate in the Element menu.
 Once you run this operation, each letter should become a separate element.
 If element frames are turned on View > Element Frame, you will see a frame surrounding each element.

 Placing to Font»

 Turn on Rulers View > Rulers and drag a guideline down from the top ruler bar.
 Position the guideline below the row of characters to designate the baseline, Shift-drag the same guideline up to add thickness to it.
 Position it so that the guideline thickness corresponds to the height of the letters.
 Click on the guideline name and type “c1” for caps height.
 Press Alt and copy this guideline to another line of characters.
 Repeat this operation for all lines.

 Create a new font File > New Font, switch back to the Sketchboard, select the Element tool (V), marque-select all images you want to place in the font and choose Element > Place As Glyphs > Selected Elements.